ajnyga/customMetadata/README.md

 # customMetadata

 OJS3 plugin for creating custom metadata fields to submission metadata.
+Usin a lot of code from https://github.com/pkp/ojs/tree/master/plugins/generic/openAIRE.

 NOTICE: this is just a concept with **a lot** of loose ends not a ready to use plugin.
 Requires a database table to work, see below